GSA/challenges-and-prizes/_historical-challenges/lean-for-main-street-training-challenge.md

   with its participation in this Competition, or claims by the Federal Government for damage or loss to Government property resulting from such an activity.
-Competition winners should be prepared to demonstrate proof of insurance or financial responsibility in the event SBA deems it necessary.    <u>12.
+Competition winners should be prepared to demonstrate proof of insurance or financial responsibility in the event SBA deems it necessary.</p>  <p><u>12.
 Record Retention and Disclosure</u>:
   All submissions and related materials provided to SBA in the course of this Competition automatically become SBA records and cannot be returned.
-Contestants should identify any confidential commercial information contained in their entries at the time of their submission.'
+Contestants should identify any confidential commercial information contained in their entries at the time of their submission.</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: ''